 Well, according to the manager, the dealership had more vehicles than they needed in stock.
 To move overstocked trucks and to incentivize buyers to purchase that type of vehicle, Ford was offering 0% interest on select models.
 Okay.
 That makes sense, but they still have to make money, don’t they?
 How do they do that?

 According to my friend, Clay McGee, dealerships will offer buyers less money for their trade-ins or give them fewer rebates on the new vehicles to make their profit.
 Obviously, if they offer you less than your vehicle is worth, they can make more money on it when they resell it.
 Since I had already sold my Nissan Murano privately, I didn’t have a trade-in.
 Therefore, if I wanted to finance my new truck at 0% interest, I would have to pay close to MSRP for it.

 My goal was to pay as little as possible for my truck, though.
 Sure, I didn’t want to pay high-interest rates, but I didn’t want to pay a higher price for the vehicle, either.

 Convinced that there had to be a better option, I went back to the finance manager for help.
 According to him, if I was willing to finance my vehicle at an interest rate of 8.89%, Ford was offering me almost $12,000 in rebates.
-In other words, if I was willing to take the higher interest rate, I would get a much lower purchase price on my truck.
+In other words, if I was willing to take a higher interest rate, I would get a much lower purchase price on my truck.
 Yet, when I heard 8.89% compared to 0%, my head did a somersault flip.
 This guy had to realize that 8.89% is more expensive than 0%, right?
 I get that I was saving $12,000 on the purchase price.
 But wouldn’t an 8.89% interest rate make the vehicle just as expensive to me as the other option was over the course of the loan?

 Worried that I was getting a raw deal either way, I decided to run the numbers for myself.
 Here is what I discovered.